-HIST 112 History of Western Civilization 1: From the Bronze Age to the Renaissance or HIST 113 History of Western Civilization 2: Early Modern and Modern Europe HIST/AMER 114 History of the United States 1 or HIST/AMER 115 History of the United States 2 HIST 117 Survey of African History 1 or HIST 119 Survey of African History 2 HIST 120 Survey of Middle Eastern History HIST 122 Modern East Asia HIST 131 Colonial Latin America or HIST 132 Modern Latin America And:
+HIST 112 History of Western Civilization 1: From the Bronze Age to the Renaissance

+or HIST 113 History of Western Civilization 2: Early Modern and Modern Europe

+HIST/AMER 114 History of the United States 1

+or HIST/AMER 115 History of the United States 2

+HIST 117 Survey of African History 1

+or HIST 119 Survey of African History 2

+HIST 120 Survey of Middle Eastern History

+HIST 122 Modern East Asia

+HIST 131 Colonial Latin America

+or HIST 132 Modern Latin America

+And:

-Three advanced (200 level or above) courses from one area of concentration (below) Two advanced courses from a second area of concentration (below) One advanced course from a third area of concentration (below) Areas of concentration and their advanced courses: A C • T / A Africa Latin America HIST 320 Genocide HIST 371 Revolutions in Latin America HIST 335 Women and Work HIST 372 Borderlands in Latin America HIST 341 Islam and Victorianism in 19 th - C. Africa HIST 373 The U.S. in Latin America HIST 344 Colonialism in Africa Through the Novel HIST 345 Slavery in World History HIST 351 Women, Gender and Imperialism Asia Middle East HIST 351 Women, Gender and Imperialism HIST 210 Making History: Truth and Myth HIST 361 Modern China HIST 320 Genocide HIST 362 Modern Japan HIST 340 Israel/Palestine: Roots of the Arab-Israeli HIST 363 Contemporary China Conflict HIST 364 Modern Korea HIST 341 Islam and Victorianism in 19th-C. Africa HIST 368 The Asian American Experience HIST 343 The Modern Middle East HIST 354 Issues in the Contemporary Middle East Europe United States HIST 326 The History of Ancient Greece HIST 211 Research Methods in History HIST 328 The History of Ancient Rome HIST 322 American Immigration and Ethnic History HIST 329 The History of Medieval Europe HIST 324 Poverty, Charity, Welfare in Amer.
-History HIST 331 History of the Byzantine Empire HIST 327 Women and Gender in United States History HIST 350 The History of Modern Europe HIST 335 Women and Work HIST 351 Women, Gender and Imperialism HIST 345 Slavery in World History HIST 370 The End of the World HIST 368 The Asian American Experience History majors, especially those planning to do graduate work, are strongly encouraged to study a foreign language.
+Three advanced (200 level or above) courses from one area of concentration (below) Two advanced courses from a second area of concentration (below) One advanced course from a third area of concentration (below) Areas of concentration and their advanced courses: Africa Latin Amei rica HIST 320 HIST 335 HIST 341 Genocide Women and Work Islam and Victorianism in 19 th - C. Africa HIST 371 HIST 372 HIST 373 Revolutions in Latin America Borderlands in Latin America The U.S. in Latin America HIST 344 Colonialism in Africa Through the Novel Middle Eas t HIST 345 HIST 351 Slavery in World History Women, Gender and Imperialism HIST 210 HIST 320 HIST 340 Making History: Truth and Myth Genocide Israel/Palestine: Roots of the Arab- Israeli Conflict Asia HIST 341 Islam and Victorianism in 19 th - C. HIST 351 Women, Gender and Imperialism Africa HIST 361 Modern China HIST 343 The Modern Middle East HIST 362 HIST 363 Modern Japan Contemporary China HIST 354 Issues in the Contemporary Middle East HIST 364 Modern Korea United Stat es HIST 368 Europe The Asian American Experience HIST 211 HIST 322 Research Methods in History American Immigration and Ethnic HIST 326 HIST 328 The History of Ancient Greece The History of Ancient Rome HIST 324 History Poverty, Charity, Welfare in Amer.
+History HIST 329 HIST 331 The History of Medieval Europe History of the Byzantine Empire HIST 327 Women and Gender in United States History HIST 350 The History of Modern Europe HIST 335 Women and Work HIST 351 Women, Gender and Imperialism HIST 345 Slavery in World History HIST 370 The End of the World HIST 368 The Asian American Experience History majors, especially those planning to do graduate work, are strongly encouraged to study a foreign language.
 Transfer students who wish to earn a major in history must satisfy the above requirements or their equivalent and must complete, on the SNC campus, at least three advanced courses.
 History Minor - (24 credits) Four of the following:

-HIST 112 History of Western Civilization 1: From the Bronze Age to the Renaissance or HIST 113 History of Western Civilization 2: Early Modern and Modern Europe HIST/AMER 114 History of the United States 1 or HIST/AMER 115 History of the United States 2 HIST 117 Survey of African History 1 or HIST 119 History of African History 2 HIST 120 Survey of Middle Eastern History HIST 122 Modern East Asia HIST 131 Colonial Latin America or HIST 132 Modern Latin America And:
+HIST 112 History of Western Civilization 1: From the Bronze Age to the Renaissance

+or HIST 113 History of Western Civilization 2: Early Modern and Modern Europe

+HIST/AMER 114 History of the United States 1

+or HIST/AMER 115 History of the United States 2

+HIST 117 Survey of African History 1

+or HIST 119 History of African History 2

+HIST 120 Survey of Middle Eastern History

+HIST 122 Modern East Asia

+HIST 131 Colonial Latin America

+or HIST 132 Modern Latin America

+And: